-4 Inquiry appears to be a process of thinking, but actually it's a way to undo thinking.
+A Inquiry appears to be a process of thinking, but actually it's a way to undo thinking.
 Thoughts lose their power over us when we realize that they simply appear in the mind.
 They're not personal.
 Through The Work, instead of escaping or suppressing our thoughts, we learn to meet them with open arms.

-"Katie-isms "
+"Katie-isms"

-When you argue with reality, you lose - but only always.
+When you argue with reality, you lose - but only 100% of the time.

 Personalities don't love - they want something.

 If I had a prayer, it would be this: "God spare me from the desire for love, approval, or appreciation.
 Amen."

 Don't pretend yourself beyond your own evolution.
-I am the perpetrator of my suffering - but only all of it.

-An unquestioned mind is the world of suffering.
+An unquestioned mind is the only suffering.